FuchsMann/FennCoder/README.md

  Just a litte AES File encryption tool for personal use

 # Installation
- None required, just download one of the executables from the release folders
+ None required, just download one of the executables from the release folders in Win32/Win64